zaid638/sql-data-warehouse-project/README.md

 1. **Bronze Layer:** Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.<br/>
+Data is ingested from CSV Files into PostgreSQL Database.<br/>

 2. **Silver Layer:** This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.<br/>